 The main corridors of the school are always filled with art work produced around a whole school theme.
-Once a year, each class produces work for display based on a picture chosen by the National Gallery; this is a national competition called the "Take One Picture" project.
+Once a year, each class produces work for display based on a picture chosen by the National Gallery ; this is a national competition called the "Take One Picture" project.
 The work of the children is then photographed and sent to a panel of judges at the National Gallery; the winning school's work is then displayed in a special exhibition.
-In 2014 and 2016 the school was chosen as winners and the children traveled to London to see their work on display .Art work includes printing, drawing, painting and modeling in a variety of materials and scales.
+Twice, the school has been chosen as winners and the children travelled to London to see their work on display.
+Art work includes printing, drawing, painting and modeling in a variety of materials and scales.
 Children are encouraged to express themselves freely and to enjoy creating their own work.